 Humanitarian and Development Work

+The Church has conducted twenty humanitarian and development projects in Niger since 1985, including refugee and emergency response and community projects.
 The Church has conducted emergency relief from drought and development work for agriculture.
 Using funds donated from members during a fast in 1985 for those stricken by famine in Africa, the Church funded a project to start nurseries to provide trees for farmers to plant in order to reduce soil erosion.
 This project involved government agencies to ensure success in the long run.
-40 tons of Atmit, a nutritious porridge for those suffering starvation, arrived in Niger in 2005 to feed 7,000 malnourished children.
+Forty tons of Atmit, a nutritious porridge for those suffering starvation, arrived in Niger in 2005 to feed 7,000 malnourished children.
 Additional shipments were also made.
 Logistics were provided by the Catholic Church.

-The Church has not taken advantage of the degree of religious freedom enjoyed in a predominantly Muslim country.
-No legal issues appear to have prevented the Church's establishment.
+The Church has not taken advantage of the degree of religious freedom enjoyed in a homogeneously Muslim country.
+No legal issues appear to have prevented the Church’s establishment.

-The large number of Nigeriens in polygamous marriages challenge missionary efforts.
+The large number of Nigeriens in polygamous marriages challenges missionary efforts.
 Those married to a polygamous spouse must divorce polygamous spouses in order to join the Church.
-Those with formerly polygamous background also need an interview with a member of the mission or area presidency to approve their baptisms.
+Those with formerly polygamous background traditionally require an interview with a member of the mission or area presidency to approve their baptisms.

 No mission outreach occurs in Niger.
 Only a few members may reside in the country.
-Outreach will likely begin from Nigeriens joining the Church in other nations and returning to their homeland.
+Outreach will likely begin from Nigeriens joining the Church in other nations and returning to their homeland, and/or foreign African members who temporarily relocate to Niamey for employment purposes.
+However, prospects for foreign members to live in Niamey also appears unlikely in the foreseeable future given low levels of economic development.

 Member Activity and Convert Retention